zenosu/gitbattle/README.md

 - Learn how to develop React components

-- Learn how to add on Redux state management and how will it works everytime the React component renders
+- Learn how to add on Redux state management and how it works everytime the React component renders

 - End-to-End testing